Luisant Safety Rules

 Gothic: Luisant staff strive to create an atmosphere of horror, suspense, and fear for characters, and a safe, fun, accessible environment for players.
 Please be advised that encountering this atmosphere is part of the experience of Gothic: Luisant and will frequently be present.

-Gothic: Luisant staff requires all players to present their vaccination card either via a ticket before their first game or at check in their first game.
+Gothic: Luisant staff requires all players to present their vaccination card either via a ticket before their first game or at check in their first game and provide proof of a negative COVID test taken within the last 24 hours prior to attending each game.

 Staff requires that players who are ill with contagious conditions such as the flu, strep throat, mononucleosis, or any other viral or bacterial infection that may be passed to other people via air borne pathogen or casual contact refrain from attending game until they are no longer contagious.
 We ask that players exercise reasonable judgement if they are not certain whether they are currently contagious.